How to Carve Wood, a Fun and Rewarding Hobby ★

 First you want to handle your knife properly.
 You want to use your wrist while carving and not your elbow.
 You will have more control of the pieces of wood that you are talking off rather then taking large chunks and sending the blade through the air.

 I always think about which way I am carving and try to carve away from my hands and body.
 I do not want to stab myself!
 You want to be cutting down and not across as you will be able to keep better control this way.
 You may also find that turning the wood while pressing down will mean that when you get to the side of your piece of wood the knife does not slip off.
-I would not recomend using the knife as a scraper as this dulls the knife, in addition prying the wood can break the tip of your blade.
+I would not recommend using the knife as a scraper as this dulls the knife, in addition prying the wood can break the tip of your blade.

 If you pencil in the patter you are hoping to carve you will avoid making mistakes that are hard to erase.
 Drawing a centerline for your cuts helps you to keep the cuts balanced.
 With the carving in the picture above I did not do this, instead I let the design emerge from the wood as I went along.
 You may not always have a plan in mind when you start carving so using a pencil is not always necessary.